 - Grade separations projects within the urban area of Fresno along the BNSF Railroad alignment.
-Projects were to be prioritized and selected based upon the following criteria: - Coordinate with transit improvements - Provide the greatest amount of congestion relief - Provide the greatest air quality benefit
+Projects were to be prioritized and selected based on the following criteria: - Coordinate with transit improvements - Provide the greatest amount of congestion relief - > Provide the greatest air quality benefit

-Based upon available funding, only one project was identified by the Board to move forward under this Program: the double crossings of the BNSF railroad near Blackstone and McKinley Avenues (reference Figure 3).
-Figure 3 also shows the allocation of Measure C funding by project phase for Fiscal Years 2020/21 through 2022/23.
+Based on available funding, only one project was identified by the Board to move forward under this Program: the double crossings of the BNSF railroad near Blackstone and McKinley Avenues.
 Should additional funding become available, the same priority criteria will be utilized by the Board to select other grade separation projects.

-- Eligible project phases include the following: - Phase 1 - Environmental evaluation and preliminary engineering to identify and mitigate impacts of the project - Determine an accurate project schedule and estimated total project cost Identify right-of-way requirements and utility relocations - Phase 2 - Project design - Right-of-way acquisition and utility relocation - Identify and obtain additional funding beyond that available through Measure C including applications for State and Federal Grant Funding - Preparation of final engineers estimate and bid documents - Advertise and award construction contracts - Phase 3 - Complete project construction
+- Eligible project phases include the following: - Phase 1 - Environmental evaluation and preliminary engineering to identify and mitigate impacts of the project - Determine an accurate project schedule and estimated total project cost Identify right-of-way requirements and utility relocations - Phase 2 - Project design - Right-of-way acquisition and utility relocation - Identify and obtain additional funding beyond that available through Measure C including applications for State and Federal Grant Funding - Preparation of final engineer estimate and bid documents - Advertise and award construction contracts - Phase 3 - Complete project construction

 In March 2016, the FCTA Board approved a loan of \$4.6 million from the Rail Consolidation Program to the City of Fresno Metro Trail Initiative.
 This loan will be repaid by future City of Fresno Local Transportation Program - Pedestrian Trail Subprogram funds.
-It is estimated that the loan will be repaid by the City of Fresno by FY 21/22.
+The loan was paid in full by the City of Fresno in September 2019.